 Outdoor Spring Activities For Toddlers

 The downside of spring in Canada is that it’s not always promised to be uber warm.
 Currently, we’re sitting at plus three which, while it does feel nice after such minus temperatures, is still a bit cold.
+And of course, there's also a lot of rain (though here are some killer rainy day activities!)

 But that is no excuse not to jump outside!

-The below activities are by no means fancy.
+The below outdoor spring activities are by no means fancy.
 They don’t require a lot of thought or too much planning- which is why they work for toddlers!
 Toddlers don’t need things to be complex, they just want to learn and play.

-Spring Activities For Toddlers: Puddle Splashing
+Outdoor Spring Activities For Toddlers: Puddle Splashing

 Not only does this keep your toddler active but if you’re counting it helps with their memory too!